Mohammed Said Hersi Morgan: Death and funeral

 On 28 May 2025, Mohamed Siad Hirsi Morgan died at a hospital in Nairobi, Kenya.
 He was 76.
-According to his family, as reported to Horseed Media, he had been unwell in Kenya for several days, having experienced stomach pain while in Bosaso, the commercial hub of Puntland in the Bari region.
+According to his family, as reported to Horseed Media, he had been unwell in Kenya for several days, having experienced stomach pain while in Bosaso, the commercial hub of Puntland in the Bari Region.

-The general had been residing in Garowe, the capital of Puntland, where he served as a senior advisor to the Puntland President on matters concerning the restructuring of Puntland's armed forces.
+The general had been residing in Garowe, the capital of Puntland, where he served as a senior advisor to the President of Puntland on matters concerning the restructuring of Puntland's armed forces.

 Shortly after the death, President Said Abdullahi Deni released a statement honoring Morgan's legacy, calling him a "states man, charismatic, and humility".
-His body should be transferred to Garowe capital of Puntland held an official state funeral and three days of mourning for Moorgan beginning on 28 May 2025.
-Several Somali politicians paid respect to him including former president Mohamed Abdullahi Mohamed, Somali Prime Minister Hamza Abdi Barre, the Vice President of Puntland Ilyas Osman Lugator, former vice-president of Puntland Ahmed Elmi Osman, and Puntland minister of interior Abdi Farah Said Juha.
+His body was transferred to Garowe for an official state funeral and three days of mourning beginning on 28 May 2025.